bengebre/fopy/README.md

 # Fopy

 Fopy is a quick and dirty wrapper allowing you to call Bill Gray's [Find_Orb](https://www.projectpluto.com/find_orb.htm) from Python.
-It's probably best thought of as a shellscript for *nix systems at this point.
+It's probably best thought of as a glorified shellscript for *nix systems at this point.

 ## Setting up Find_Orb (required)